CedrickMonare/Career-Goals-Reflection/README.md

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
+    - My current skills include programming languages such as HTML and CSS.
+I am also gaining expertise in Tailwind CSS.
-    - Identify skills you need to develop or improve.
+    - I could definitely do much better when it comes to JavaScript and Github, but I know that even though I'm taking some time to understand them I'll get better with time.

 2. **Interests and Values**:

     - Describe your key interests related to your career.